 Time loses meaning on a thru-hike.
 An hour slips past, then another.
 I stop to take huge gulps of ‘pink’ – a bright electrolyte mixed with filtered river water.
 I like to hike early because it’s cooler and the whole day is in front of me to do whatever I want with it.
 Wind is gently blowing in the tree tops.

-I stop at Rocks hut and see friends have passed through.
-I eat the rest of my salami, fill the water and head to Browning hut along a saddle.
+I stop at Rocks hut and see on the hut register that friends have passed through.
+I eat the rest of my salami, fill the water bottle then head to Browning hut along a saddle.
 It’s a lot of hard work for virtually no view this far, though giant mountains peak through the trees.
 Maybe I should count my blessings I’m not hiking in direct sun.

-Big mountains to my left, ocean to my right on Totara saddle.
-Wind is up and I run into two TA hikers I met on the way to Wellington.
+Big mountains to my left and ocean to my right on Totara saddle.
+The wind is up and I run into the two TA hikers I met on the way to Wellington.
 The American gal is pretty unfriendly behind her radiant smile.
 The only thing she said to me on Kaukau when the end of the North Island was in sight on a brilliant sunny day was, “How did you get ahead of us?”

 Or maybe she’s just boring.